qilimanjaro-tech/qililab/docs/fundamentals/platform.rst

     platform.initial_setup()
     platform.turn_on_instruments()

+where we have added two default qibo ``RX`` gates, with a qililab ``Wait`` gate in between, which is just a personalized qibo gate that adds a free evolution of duration ``t`` that corresponds to a rotation at the detuning frequency, around the Z axis.

-Now to run the Ramsey sequence, you would need to run this sequence by looping over the `t` parameter of the wait (Align) gate.
-To do so, since the parameter is inside the Qibo circuit, you will need to use Qibo own ``circuit.set_parameters`` method, putting the parameters you want to set in the order they appear in the circuit construction:
+Now to run the Ramsey sequence, you would need to run this sequence by looping over the ``t`` parameter of the ``Wait`` gate.
+To do so, since the parameter is inside the Qibo circuit, you will need to use Qibo own ``circuit.set_parameters()`` method, putting the parameters you want to set in the order they appear in the circuit construction:

 .. note::